AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-integration/salesforce-diagnostics.md

 **Category:** Access/Validation
 **Message:** insufficient access rights on object id **What is Happening:** Most Recent Activity logging can't edit the specific record because the user doesn't have write-to access.
-**Troubleshooting Steps:** Grant the user access in Salesforce OR disable Most Recent Activity logging for that object for that user.
+**Troubleshooting Steps:** Grant the user access in [!DNL Salesforce] OR disable Most Recent Activity logging for that object for that user.

 **Error:** INVALID_FIELD
 **Category:** Intermittent